Is Lithium The Safest Battery?

 The reality is, comparing a Lithium Iron Phosphate battery to a conventional battery is a lot like comparing a car from 1994 with a 2019 model.
 They both achieve their functional task (driving) but one performs better under stress, is significantly smarter and when the unexpected happens you’ll be glad you have the latest technology protecting you, your family and your equipment.

 The biggest risks to batteries are excessive heat, over-charge and thermal runaway, a chain reaction that creates an uncontrollable increase in heat, the result of which can be catastrophic failure often in the form of an explosion or fire.

 In the case of Sealed Lead Acid batteries and other batteries in the lithium family (outside of LiFePO4), they have a very low tolerance to the stresses of heat and overcharge and at high risk of combustion or explosion.
 The failures associated with Sealed Lead Acid in some instances can expose yourself and your equipment to acid being discharged from the unit.

-An integrated Battery Management System (BMS) further increases the safety of the Sentry unit by protecting against overcharge, short-circuit, over temperature and cell imbalance.
+An integrated Battery Management System (BMS) further increases the safety of the Invicta unit by protecting against overcharge, short-circuit, over temperature and cell imbalance.
 When the BMS detects an anomaly the system will automatically open circuit, providing protection to the user and battery.